 Here are four reasons why successful men and women write down their goals daily:

 Continue reading 4 Reasons To Write Down Your Goals

 We all had experienced events and periods in our lives when we lacked confidence.
 It is an entirely normal feeling that everyone goes through.
 The important thing is understanding what may cause the lack of self-trust and or insecurity.
 There are many ways of improving self-confidence, and I listed below are three tips that lead to a higher confidence and self-efficacy.

 Many things may cause one’s confidence to increase, and here are some of them: Thinking positively, taking care of care one’s self-image, being aware of natural thought patterns, living in congruence with your values, and bringing awareness to situations that cause insecurity or the lack of confidence.
 And most important of all, taking small action every day towards the things that will push and increase the levels of confidence; breaking out of the comfort zone.
-Listed below are three tips I learned from one of my mentors Victor Jimenez, one of the top plumbers in La Mesa, CA. (To know more about him, Click Here to visit his website.)
+Listed below are three tips I learned from one of my mentors Victor Jimenez, one of the top plumbers in San Diego, CA.

 1) Understand & Know Your Values